The Story

 In my observation, clutter gives off powerful signals to those around us.
 It certainly says that you're struggling to control your environment, and don't feel very secure in it.
 You obviously need the company of people, but the same time, clutter says that you're emotionally unavailable.
 Stuff takes the place of people.
 And people don't like that.

 Over the years, I've conquered the family trait of hoarding.
-Little was by conscious choice; I didn't consult The 7 Habits of Highly Effective People, or anything.
+Not by conscious choice; I didn't consult The 7 Habits of Highly Effective People, or anything.
 It happened naturally as my emotional needs were met in healthier ways.
 My life is now neat enough to live, in acceptable harmony, with a Japanese bloke.
 And that's neat, lemme tellya.

-This brings us back to the messy desk.
+Back to the messy desk.

 Many observers confuse intellectual clutter and emotional clutter.
 A messy kitchen shows low self-esteeem; a messy desk doesn't.